INSIGHTS BLOG

 05./ Responsibility and Security

-Growing up surrounded by technology, teens are very comfortable with the internet, making them susceptible to digital fraud.
-Data breaches that cause spam emails, leaked passwords, and unauthorized logins are not a shock or rarity to teenagers.
-But when they gain access to a bank account, personal finances, and online shopping, cybercriminal activity becomes increasingly dangerous.
+Growing up surrounded by technology, teens are very familiar with the internet, and have likely witnessed their online accounts, or the accounts of a friend become hacked by a stranger.
+However, by possibly being too comfortable with the internet, young people have become more susceptible to digital fraud.
+When teens gain access to a bank account and online shopping, cybercriminal activity becomes a more serious threat.
 Teaching the importance of strong passwords, trusted websites, and up-to-date antivirus can protect teens’ banking security.

 Editors note: This blog was originally published in December 2021 and has been updated for accuracy.